 Feng Shui For Everyday: Foreclosure And The Wealth Sector

 I live in Lyme, Connecticut.
 Our home is surrounded by forest and it’s beautiful and I don’t want to leave it.
 My husband insists we sell it because everyone in the family has had Lyme disease, some more than once.
-Also our income since moving here has decreased alarmingly and we are struggling financially.
+Also our income since moving has decreased alarmingly.
+We are struggling financially and face a charging order.
 When we bought this place we were very optimistic because the sellers were giving us such a low price — an unbelievable price really — in the aftermath of bankruptcy and in lieu of foreclosure.
 Now we know why.
 My sister-in-law said, “Try feng shui.”
 I’d like your opinion as to whether or not it could actually help. — Ingrid

 Oh dear.
 It could help a lot — be transformative even.
 When you buy a place being sold because of financial decline you inherit, and then occupy, the same downward spiraling frequency.
 You’ve purchased a distressed territory.
 If you aren’t aware of this as a problem to be corrected, your life could become bizarrely disastrous.
 The property has a life of its own and, in my view, may have purchased you — to heal it.
 That’s necessary and quite possible to do unless you unknowingly collude with the ill health of the place.
 Ultimately, in this situation, ignorance isn’t bliss for anybody.